 However, the process of breaking down food proteins into amino acids takes time.
 This is perfectly fine for the majority of people.
 Yet, athletes, especially sprinters, need to accelerate this process to ensure that they get the best possible performance from their body.

 This is why top sprinters take lots of amino acid supplements, in both tablet and powder from.
-This way the necessary amino acids are immediately available and do not require the body to break down food to source the vital energy and subsequent performance.
+This way the necessary amino acids for sprinters are immediately available and do not require the body to break down food to source the vital energy and subsequent performance.
 With the right supplements, athletes are able to get a competitive edge over other competitors.

 All professional athletes have to complete a ‘Declaration of Use’ (DOU) form documenting all the medications and other substances they have taken for up to seven days prior to participating in an event.